philwilliamson/astar-demo/README.md

 # A\* Demo

-An implementation of the A\* (A-star) search algorithm that can run in a browser using JavaScript
+An implementation of the A\* (A-star) search algorithm that can run in a browser using JavaScript.

 ## Installation